loyada/typedpy/docs/structures.rst

 This structure validates itself, so that any attempt to create an invalid structure will raise an exception.

 **Recent updates - Version 2.0**
-While still supporting the old-style :class:`Structure` definition, while looks as follows:
+While still supporting the old-style :class:`Structure` definition, which looks as follows:

 .. code-block:: python